We have many options to create artwork with the Chinese characters / Asian symbols / Japanese Kanji for Fighter on a wall scroll or portrait.

 See Also: 兵在精而不在多

-This Chinese proverb literally translates as: [if you] can't bite people, don't bare [your] teeth.
+不能咬人就别龇牙 is a Chinese proverb that literally translates as: [if you] can't bite people, don't bare [your] teeth.

 Figuratively, this means: Don't show your anger if you can't do anything about the situation.